-The photograph of my (maternal) grandfather below was shot when he was in the Richmond Light Infantry Blues, when they were stationed in Texas in 1916.
-He was part of a contingent assigned to protect the border, because Mexican revolutionary/bandit Pancho Villa had supposedly been crossing over to raid small towns.
-Later the Blues were thrown into WWI in France.
+A Veterans Day Remembrance: This 1916 photograph of my grandfather, Frank W. Owen (1893-1968), was shot when he was in the Richmond Light Infantry Blues.
+At the time he was stationed in Brownsville, Texas, as part of a contingent called up and assigned to protect the border.
+Mexican revolutionary/bandit Pancho Villa had been crossing over to raid small towns ... or so it was said.
+The next year the Richmond Blues were thrown into WWI in France.

 Having devoted countless hours to competitive sports and games of all sorts, nothing in that realm is quite as galling to this grizzled scribbler as the cheater’s averted eye of denial, or the practiced tones of his shameless spiel.